gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 > A **CSS Module** is a CSS file in which all class names and animation names
 > are scoped locally by default.

-CSS Modules is very popular as it lets you write CSS like normal but with a lot more safety.
+CSS Modules is very popular as it lets you write CSS like normal but with more safety.
 The tool automatically makes class and animation names unique so you don't have to worry about selector name collisions.